BerndHessling/ShinyQC/README.md

     Finished writing QC-pdf for Orbi1_160130_BSA_01
     No more raw files to process; check again in 2 min
     ```

+    ***If any problem occurs during MaxQuant search, try a regular MaxQuant search without the script but same settings.
+If that worked out fine, change back to the dummy.raw file in the mqpar.xml file and save.***

 ## <a name="head6"></a>Setting up individual parameter files for each SampleType